trueos/pcbsd/src-qt5/docs/introduction.rst

 * **Easy software management:** with :ref:`AppCafe®`, installing, upgrading, and uninstalling software is safe and easy.

-* **Lots of software available:** in addition to its own software, PC-BSD® can install software that has been ported to FreeBSD (currently over 24,400 applications).
+* **Lots of software available:** in addition to its own software, PC-BSD® can install software that has been ported to FreeBSD (currently over 24,700 applications).

-* **Easy to update:** PC-BSD® provides a built-in :ref:`Update Manager` that will notify you of available updates and allow you to apply operating system security fixes, bug fixes and system enhancements as well as upgrade to newer versions of the operating system or installed software.
+* **Easy to update:** PC-BSD® provides a built-in :ref:`Update Manager` that will notify you of available updates and allow you to apply operating system security fixes, bug fixes, and system enhancements as well as upgrade to newer versions of the operating system or installed software.

 * **Virus-free:** PC-BSD® is not affected by viruses, spyware, or other malware.